gdm413229/swwmgz_m/README.md

 ### Mykradvo Artifact ~ May randomly replace Ghost Artifact, Ragekit or Invinciball
 ![](docimg/mykradvo.png)

-When used, bursts into plasma tendrils that will seek all hostiles within 100m and fry them good.
+When used, bursts into plasma tendrils that will seek all visible hostiles within 100m and fry them good.
 If there are no hostiles around, the artifact will simply not ignite.

 Has a chance to spawn in place of other items, but only one may spawn per map.
+Cannot be bought due to its rarity.

 ## The Collectibles
 ![](docimg/chancebox.png)

 Every now and then you will find these strange ***"Lucky Chance Boxes"*** in secret areas, which you can open by pressing Use.
-In Hexen, they will also replace Dark Servants and Chaos Devices (as the game generally doesn't have secret areas).
+In Hexen, they will also replace Dark Servants, Banishment Devices and Porkalators (as the game generally doesn't have secret areas).

 While some will drop very useful goodies, others may provide you instead with a randomly selected item from a pool of various *"collectibles"*.
 On pickup, these will give you a nice extra score based on their estimated market price.
 Some of these collectibles will only appear when you play specific IWADs (or those that go chronologically after them, e.g.: Heretic collectibles appearing in Hexen).